cockroachdb/docs/v1.1/create-security-certificates-openssl.md

 toc: false
 ---

-A secure CockroachDB cluster uses TLS for encrypted inter-node and client-node communication and requires CA, node, and client certificates and keys.
+A secure CockroachDB cluster uses TLS for encrypted inter-node and client-node communication, which requires CA, node, and client certificates and keys.
 To create these certificates and keys, use the `cockroach cert` [commands](cockroach-commands.html) with the appropriate subcommands and flags, or use [OpenSSL commands](https://wiki.openssl.org/index.php/).

 <div class="filters filters-big clearfix">
   <a href="create-security-certificates.html"><button class="filter-button">Cockroach Cert Commands</button>